jason-woolf/DesmosPlayer/README.md

 The instructions in a program array are function calls.
 Most of these functions take an `<id>` parameter to indicate which expression(s) in the graph to operate on.
 Each expression in a Desmos graph has a unique ID which is a string.
-They are normally numeric strings, and so numeric syntax can be used instead of string syntax.
+It is normally a numeric string, and so numeric syntax can be used instead of string syntax.
 The ID could be a non-numeric string if the expression is created by your program (see the `set()` instruction function below).

 > :warning: Note: The ID is not the same as the index of the expression.

 > :bulb: Tip: To find the ID of an expression, click on the expression while holding down the Ctrl key (Windows) or the Command key (Mac).
 The ID is printed in the console and copied to the clipboard so you can easily paste it into your program.
-See the Usability Features section below for more details.
+See the section on Usability Features below for more details.

 Here is an example of a program script that you would write: